JalfResi/justext/README.md

 Supports all stoplist files available at http://code.google.com/p/justext/source/browse/#svn%2Ftrunk%2Fjustext%2Fstoplists

 Justext expects valid HTML; it is your responsability to ensure that valid HTML is passed to Justext.
+To make things easier I have written a CGO wrapper around libtidy which you can find here: [github.com/JalfResi/GoTidy](https://github.com/JalfResi/GoTidy)

 Justext use the reader-writer idiom, alowing you to sewtup the reader with a common configuration and just pump out articles to the writer.